Building the Fort Line in Michinoku

 Tohoku in 728

-There existed a crisis for survival among the Emishi as an ethnic group.
-In particular, the Japanese government was realigning and breaking the existing power relations within the Emishi community.
+There existed a crisis for survival among the Emishi as a unique people as result of these policies as they were incorporated into the Japanese ritsuryo state.
+The Japanese government was also realigning and breaking the existing power relations within the Emishi community.
 Influential Emishi promoted their status vis-à-vis other Emishi by allying themselves with the Japanese government by becoming officials and participating in the bureaucracy not unlike how Germanic tribal leaders took on Roman Imperial titles during the Later Roman Empire.
 Other Emishi were not able to join the bureaucracy either because they had no connections or due to their antipathy to the Japanese.
+In Japanese this policy was known as "I o tsukate I o sei-suru (using the barbarian to conquer the barbarian)."
+It was no wonder that the Emishi rose in revolt as they saw their way of life threatened (see Emishi Fushu and Ifu for more details).

 About this time, the Japanese promoted the fort line, settlement policy in the Michinoku area.
 Taga Castle was built in Jinki 1 (724) by Oono no asomi Azumahito, General of Peace Guard (Chin'ju Shogun).
 The exact time of his arrival in Michinoku is unknown, but he would command the forces in this area for the next twenty years as the highest official in Michinoku and Ideha.
 Taga Castle was built on a hill at the entrance of the Sendai plain and became the administrative and military center of this region.
 The previous Michinoku capital at Kooriyama was abandoned.